What’s powering your business? Let’s talk IT support

 Some businesses recognise the importance of IT and take proactive steps, like ensuring antivirus software is installed and updates happen regularly.
 It’s a step in the right direction, but still leaves gaps in security and efficiency.

-Pros: Reduced IT issues, more security than a break/fix model.
+Pros: Reduced IT support issues, more security than a break/fix model.

 Cons: Still not fully optimised, with blind spots that could lead to bigger problems down the road.